AFTER SCHOOL PROGRAMS AT PUSD

 For more information, contact Sarah Promnitz

-At Learning Works Charter School and LW @ Homeboy Industries, CAP works with students in the Pregnant and Parenting Teens Program, probation youth, students who are expelled from PUSD, and students ages 18-20 who return to complete their high school degrees.
-All students receive one-to-one expert support in collaboration with Learning Works staff and counselors.
+At Learning Works Charter School and LW @ Homeboy Industries, CAP partners with teachers, counselors, and administrators to ensure that students in the Pregnant and Parenting Teens Program, probation youth, students who are expelled from PUSD, and students ages 18-20 who return to complete their high school degrees have supported postsecondary dreams.

 For more information, contact Lina Calderón-Morin